marcov/non-tech-notes/docs/English/Idioms.md

 ## Pigeonhole
 Assign an often restrictive category; to classify.

+## Pull the andon cord

+Notify managers & upper levels of a problem.

 ## Putting someone on the spot
 Force someone into a situation in which they must make a difficult decision or, answer a difficult question.